Apply for a practising certificate

 Three-tiered approach for quarries

-The Resources Regulator is implementing a three-tiered approach to what is required for a person to apply and be granted a Quarry Manager practising certificate.
+The Resources Regulator has a three-tiered approach to what is required for a person to apply and be granted a Quarry Manager practising certificate.

-View the Fact sheet: Quarry Managers Practising Certificates three-tier approach to understand what tier may apply at the quarries at which you want to exercise the statutory function.
+View the Fact sheet: Quarry Managers Practising Certificates three-tier approach (PDF, 279.47 KB) to understand what tier may apply at the quarries at which you want to exercise the statutory function.
 The tier of the quarry will determine how you apply for a practising certificate:

 Tier 2 — all quarries